EUDAT-Training/B2FIND-Training/00-mdmanager-script.md

 --iphost=IP, -i IP      IP adress of B2FIND portal (CKAN instance) --auth=STRING           Authentification for CKAN APIs (API key, by default
-                        taken from file $HOME/.netrc) --handle_check=CREDENTIALFILE
+                        taken from file $HOME/.netrc)
-                        check and generate handles corresponding to the settings in the CREDENDIALFILE --ckan_check=BOOLEAN    check existence and checksum of records in CKAN database during upload
 ```

 ### Information and support